-One of the house bank batteries died (started sulphurating and then wouldn’t hold charge) while on our shore power charger.
+One of the house bank batteries died (it started sulphurating and then wouldn’t hold charge) while on our shore power charger.
 This forced us to think about the batteries.

 We also solved the problem of how to connect everything to them.

-6mm x 25mm copper bar drilled and tapped with M8 brass bolts for terminals.
+6mm x 25mm copper bar (made from of copper tape lightning conductor) drilled and tapped with M8 brass bolts for terminals.

 We need these because we have the following directly connected to our batteries:

-1 both 2 switch (that feeds everything else)
+One 1 both 2 switch (that feeds everything on the switch panel)

-Nothing that we think shouldn’t be but enough not to fit onto a single short M8 stud.
+Nothing we think shouldn’t be there but too much to fit onto a single short M8 stud.

 These should maximise our output from the panels and having 2 will give us some redundancy.
 It was also cheaper to buy two of the smaller controllers than one that was big enough for all 4 panels.